 Return the partially cooked pakoras to the hot oil and fry for a further 2-3 minutes or until golden and crisp.
 Drain off any excess oil, arrange the pakoras on a plate and garnish with sliced onion and fresh coriander.
 Serve with pink sauce.

-If you like this recipe, you might be interested in buying my book: The Takeaway Secret (2nd edition) is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.
+If you like this recipe, you might be interested in buying my book: The Indian Takeaway Secret is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.